Kansas Dog Breeder Licensing Requirements

 Quick Summary

-Annual Fee Varies by tier (contact KDA)
+Annual Fee Varies by license tier (contact KDA)

-Threshold 3+ litters per year
+Threshold 3+ litters per year or 30+ dogs

 Regulatory Agency: Kansas Department of Agriculture, Division of Animal Health